quasarframework/quasar/docs/src/pages/start/playground.md

 Make sure to read [about it](/start/umd) before diving in.
 When you use jsFiddle/Codepen you can skip the Installation section.

-### Codesandbox Template
+#### Codesandbox Template

+For more intricate Quasar code examples, like when using boot files, Vuex, etc, fork our Codesandbox:

 | Supplier | URL |
 | --- | --- |
 | Codesandbox | [https://codesandbox.io/s/github/quasarframework/quasar-codesandbox](https://codesandbox.io/s/github/quasarframework/quasar-codesandbox) |

-Use the [Codesandbox template](https://codesandbox.io/s/github/quasarframework/quasar-codesandbox) for more intricate Quasar code examples, like when using boot files, Vuex, etc. |